-The blending test is the first of four Phonics Assessment Tests that I administer to my OnTrack Reading clients when they first come to me.
+The blending test is the first of four Phonics Assessment Tests that administered to OnTrack Reading clients.
 As a parent, you should become familiar with each of these phonics tests and understand the particular skills and knowledge they test.
 If your child is struggling with reading, these four phonics tests can highlight at least some of the reasons for the struggling, as well as indicating where work needs to be done to improve your child's reading.
 (Note: If you haven't read the page describing the notation used for the 43 sounds in the curriculum, you should do so before testing.
 Check the Sidebar.)

 You will need a copy of the test scoresheet for all four tests:

 The first test assesses blending skill.
 The ability to blend sounds efficiently is a skill that must be learned.
 A very young child will often encounter problems acquiring the ability to blend sounds, and this will make it difficult for him to even understand what reading is all about.

 Until your child understands that print consists of a written code for the sounds of English, he won’t understand the reading process.
 And if he doesn’t understand the reading process, he will be prone to misconceptions.
 In particular, he might think that reading is about memorizing the overall appearance of words, instead of deciphering the code embedded in each word, sound by sound.